innovationOUtside/vce-generic-guide/g-vce_homepage_jupyterlab.md

 ## File Management

-If you are working in a local VCE environment, you can used a shared folder to mount files directly from your deskop/host environment into the VCE and then save any changes back to the desktop environment.
+If you are working in a local VCE environment, you can used a shared folder to mount files directly from your desktop/host environment into the VCE and then save any changes back to the desktop environment.

-However, accessing materials that would you like to save on your personal machine from a hosted enviroment, or accessing materials from one or more devices, presents a significant challenge if we are to prevent inconsistencies arising in the files that are being worked on.
+However, accessing materials that would you like to save on your personal machine from a hosted environment, or accessing materials from one or more devices, presents a significant challenge if we are to prevent inconsistencies arising in the files that are being worked on.

 The [`jupyterlab-contrib/jupyter-archive`](https://github.com/jupyterlab-contrib/jupyter-archive) extension provides a convenient way of downloading and zipping files from a selected directory, {numref}`jl_download_archive`.